IPS-LMU/soundChangeR/MANUAL.md

 The ABM system offers you two ways of running it: You can either perform one ABM run (`"single"`) in order to see the immediate results or you can perform multiple independent ABM runs (`"multiple"`) which makes it possible to check whether the ABM delivers stable results on your data.
 If multiple simulations are run, specify the number of runs by setting the parameter `multipleABMRuns`.
+In the current version, the `"multiple"` mode makes use of the `parallel` library and it is only supported for Linux.

 ```r
 nrOfSnapshots = 5,